datamole-ai/edvart/README.md

 ## Usage

-See the notebook `api-example.md` for usage examples.
+See the notebook [api-example.ipynb](api-example.ipynb) for usage examples.

 ## User documentation